zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ZenML version 0.13.0 is chock-full with exciting features.
 As always, we've also included various bug fixes and lots of improvements to the documentation and our examples.

-## Spark Integration
+## ⚡ Spark Integration
 To date, Spark has been the most requested feature on our [Roadmap](https://zenml.io/roadmap).

 We heard you!
-And in this release we present to you the long awaited Spark integration!
+And in this release, we present to you the long-awaited Spark integration!

 With [Spark](https://github.com/zenml-io/zenml/tree/main/examples/spark_distributed_programming) this release also brings distributed processing into the ZenML toolkit.